Project structure#

 directory, although this is not always necessary.

-Notice the use of tests_*/
+Notice the use of tests_*

-when creating new directories inside the
+when creating child directories within the

-one.
+directory.
 For unit testing files, names use the test_*.py

 prefix.